 Best Practices while adding an Amazon monitor in Applications Manager:

 - Provide proper 'Display name' for the Amazon monitor.

-- To monitor an AWS Account, you need an Access Key ID and the Secret Access Key.
-To get these details follow the steps given below.
+- To monitor an AWS Account, you need an Access Key ID and Secret Access Key.
+To create the Access Key ID and Secret Access Key, follow these steps.

 - Select the appropriate Account Type for the credentials.
 By default, the Account Type is AWS Global.
 To monitor AWS services running in the AWS China/AWS Gov Cloud regions, choose Account Type as AWS China/AWS Gov Cloud and try adding the monitor.

 - Based on the Account Type, Global Regions or China Regions or AWS Gov Cloud Regions will be shown.
 Only from the chosen regions, the resources will be discovered and monitored.
 By default, 'All regions' will be selected for AWS Global account type.